muratcankilic96/topos/README.md

 A Set is an unordered container of mathematical objects, including nested definitions such as Set of Sets.
 My implementation takes .NET HashSet<T> as basis.
 However, Sets are not generic types, and can only hold objects of MathObject class.

+ZFC ensures that there are no atomic elements, however, to increase comprehension, I included atomic elements where Element is its base class.

 Currently supported classes are:

 Topos.Core